fChristenson/My-life-as-a-programmer/README.md

 ## Pending questions

+> What is your secret to writing beautiful code?

+> What does Javascript do?

+> What coding languages can help you get a job the fastest?

+> Do you see yourself in the top 3 at your company, in terms of skills?

+> What are the bad habits to avoid as a computer programmer?

+> Is computer programing more important than sports?

+> Is it still worth to build desktop applications?

 > Why don't any YouTubers talk about server side rendering?

 > What technologies are considered server side rendering?